PaddlePaddle/PaddleRS/docs/dev/dev_guide_en.md

 Note that if a common component exists in a subdirectory.
 For example, contents in `paddlers/rs_models/cd/layers`, `paddlers/rs_models/cd/backbones` and `paddlers/rs_models/seg/layers` should be reused as much as possible.

-### 1.2 Add docstring
+### 1.2 Add Docstrings

 You have to add a docstring to the new model, with the original references and links in it (you don't have to be strict about the reference format, but you want to be as consistent as possible with the other models you already have for the task).
-For detailed annotation specifications, refer to the [Code Annotation Specification](docstring.md).
+For detailed annotation specifications, refer to the [Code Annotation Specification](docstring_en.md).
 An example is as follows:

 ```python
 """